The Fear You Were Never Meant to Carry

 The doctrines of grace answer that fear with a voice louder than the whisper.
 Not with "try harder."
 Not with "believe more."
 Not with "recommit your life."
 But with this:

-You were chosen before the foundation of the world — before you existed, before you sinned, before you doubted.
+You were chosen before the creation of the world — before you existed, before you sinned, before you doubted.
 God knew this exact night.
 He knew this exact fear.
 He knew every failure that brought you here.
 And He chose you anyway.

 Your salvation does not rest on the prayer you prayed when you were twelve.
 It rests on the decision God made before time began.
 Your security does not depend on whether your faith is strong tonight.
 It depends on whether God is faithful — and He is.
 Your standing before God is not determined by your performance today.
 It was determined by the blood of Christ, which was shed for you specifically, personally, deliberately — and that blood does not expire, does not thin, does not lose its power.